gnea/grbl/README.md

 ***

 _**This is the development branch for Grbl v1.0's upcoming release.
-In general, the new features here are beta, so use with caution.
+Please keep in mind, the new features here are beta, so use with caution.
 If you'd like to help, please report any bugs or oddities that you find!
 Thanks!**_

 ***

 Grbl is a no-compromise, high performance, low cost alternative to parallel-port-based motion control for CNC milling.
-It will run on a vanilla Arduino (Duemillanove/Uno) as long as it sports an Atmega 328.
+This version of Grbl runs on an Arduino Uno.

 The controller is written in highly optimized C utilizing every clever feature of the AVR-chips to achieve precise timing and asynchronous operation.
 It is able to maintain up to 30kHz of stable, jitter free control pulses.

 It accepts standards-compliant g-code and has been tested with the output of several CAM tools with no problems.
 Arcs, circles and helical motion are fully supported, as well as, all other primary g-code commands.
 Macro functions, variables, and most canned cycles are not supported, but we think GUIs can do a much better job at translating them into straight g-code anyhow.

 Grbl includes full acceleration management with look ahead.
-That means the controller will look up to 18 motions into the future and plan its velocities ahead to deliver smooth acceleration and jerk-free cornering.
+That means the controller will look up to 16 motions into the future and plan its velocities ahead to deliver smooth acceleration and jerk-free cornering.

-* [Licensing](https://github.com/grbl/grbl/wiki/Licensing): Grbl is free software, released under the GPLv3 license.
+* [Licensing](https://github.com/gnea/grbl/wiki/Licensing): Grbl is free software, released under the GPLv3 license.

-* For more information and help, check out our **[Wiki pages!](https://github.com/grbl/grbl/wiki)** If you find that the information is out-dated, please to help us keep it updated by editing it or notifying our community!
+* For more information and help, check out our **[Wiki pages!](https://github.com/gnea/grbl/wiki)** If you find that the information is out-dated, please to help us keep it updated by editing it or notifying our community!
 Thanks!

-* Lead Developer [_2011 - Current_]: Sungeun(Sonny) K. Jeon, Ph.D.
+* Lead Developer [_2011 - Current_]: Sungeun "Sonny" Jeon, Ph.D.
 (USA) aka @chamnit

-* Lead Developer [_2009 - 2011_]: Simen Svale Skogsrud (Norway). aka The Originator/Creator/Pioneer/Father of Grbl.
+* This work is built on the wonderful Grbl v0.6 firmware in 2011 written by Simen Svale Skogsrud (Norway).

 ***